mehaKumar/machine-learning-madness/index.md

 - Source: Sports Reference [2]
 - Two categories:
     - Basic Data: data related to the team's overall playing statistics
-        - Features: OverallWin, OverallLoss, SimpleRanking, ScheduleStrength, ConferenceWin, ConferenceLoss, HomeWin,                   HomeLoss, AwayWin, AwayLoss, Points, PointsAgainst, FieldGoals, FieldGoalsAtt, 3P, 3PAtt, FreeThrows, FreeThrowsAtt,           OffensiveReb, TotalReb, Assists, Steals, Blocks, TurnoverPct, PersonalFouls
+        - Features: Wins, Losses, Simple Ranking, Schedule Difficulty, Conference Wins, Conference Losses, Home Wins,                   Home Losses, Away Wins, Away Losses, Points, Points Against, Field Goals, Field Goal Attempts, 3 Pointers, 3 Point             Attempts, Free Throws, Free Throw Attempts, Offensive Rebounds, Total Rebounds, Assists, Steals, Blocks, Turnover             Percentage, PersonalFouls
         - Each of these statistics is highly relevant to a team's performance and competetiveness.
 Our dataset also included a           number of advanced statistics, but we found that the majority of them were derived from the others with respect to             time or other stats, so we disregarded these numbers.
     - Playoff Data: data related to the team's seed and wins/losses in the past March Madness tournaments
-        - Features: WinnerName, WinnerSeed, LoserName, LoserSeed
+        - Features: Winner Name, Winner Seed, Loser Name, Loser Seed
         - When we used our data as inputs to our functions, we removed team names to prevent association of victory with                 specific schools instead of seeds because a team's strength could differ from year to year.

 #### Splitting Data for Training and Testing